ecarjat/DShotRMT_NEO/README.md

 Changing the queue type to use a statically allocated array of rmt symbols has increased the success rate to 99% for all channels (removed channel "bias").
 I still have problems with too frequent reads though.
-I think the problem is that when I go to read, I get inturrupted by an rx event, so the data I get in gets cut off.
+I think the problem is that when I go to read, I get interrupted by an rx event, so the data I get in gets cut off.

 Is the RX event cutting off the read event, or is the read event cutting off the RX event?